clexp/orthogonalperspectives/content/Literature/Goedel Escher Bach.md

 ## I particularly liked...

 The book carries conversations between a tortoise and a hair and in dialogue makes an entertaining description of the underlying points.
-If this Whitey home is too much for you, you might go a considerable way to understanding it simply by reading the comedy dialogues between these two characters.
+If this weighty tome is too much for you, you might go a considerable way to understanding it simply by reading the comedy dialogues between these  characters.